- Some up-front work is likely required to help decrease your winter heating bills.

 3. Invest in a programmable thermostat

+Many homeowners are still manually updating their heat settings every day — or not changing them at all during the cold winter months.
 This is a mistake that directly affects your heating costs, says the U.S. Department of Energy, which states that homeowners can “save as much as 10% a year on heating and cooling by simply turning [their] thermostat back 7°-10°F for 8 hours a day from its normal setting.”

 4. Replace your furnace filters